photo by monkeybusinessimages via iStock

 I purchase all of my canvases through CanvasHQ.

 Not only does CanvasHQ frequently have specials on their canvases, but they put as much effort into their canvases as you do with your photography.
+See just how their canvases stand up to the competition in my video review of the best canvas printing company of 2020:

 There’s no reason to put hours of work into your self-portraits, just to turn around and slap it on a bad canvas from Walmart that will undoubtedly fall apart and fade in a year’s time.